Rune-Status/clrlslwi-RSBExposed/README.md

 More coming soon..

-# Included
+# Features
 The end goal is having support for all bots.
 While I've already done this for the most part, the code is not quality enough to be open source IMHO.

 ## DreamBot
-Hook parsing, and account file parsing are fully functional.
+DreamBot is mostly complete, and will not be actively updated.
+* Hook decoding
+* Account file decoding
+* Client protocol emulation (SDN, tab count, etc.)

 ## ~~OSBot~~
 Complete, need to open-source.